 Director Melina Matsoukas and screenwriter Lena Waithe, both of whom are also producers on the project, made an impressive feature-film debut with the tragic love story Queen & Slim.
-After listening to the extras I don't think the story conveys all they wanted, the film is captivating as the characters' journey takes them from strangers to inseparable lovers.
+After listening to the extras I don't think the story conveys all they wanted, but the film is captivating as the characters' journey takes them from strangers to inseparable lovers.
 The film opens with the two characters, whose names aren't mentioned until the end of the film but will be referred to by the titular nicknames, in Ohio eating dinner on a first date after meeting on Tinder.
-Queen (Jodie Turner-Smith) doesn't
+Queen (Jodie Turner-Smith)

 Fathom Events unleashes “Kong, the Eighth Wonder of the World,” on more than 600 movie screens in a One-Day-Only Presentation on March 15.

 Press release: Though it’s a genuine icon of American cinema, and one of the most instantly recognizable creations ever put on screen, 1933’s King Kong has not had a nationwide theatrical re-release in 64 years.
 That changes on Sunday, March 15 at 1:00 p.m. and 4:00 p.m. (local time), when Fathom Events unleashes “Kong, the Eighth Wonder of the World,” on more than 600 movie screens nationwide as part of the yearlong TCM Big Screen Classics series.
 Last given a big-screen re-release in 1956 - when Dwight D. Eisenhower was president, the average movie ticket cost 59 cents, and not